CHICAGO CEREBRAL PALSY LAWYERS

-The statute of limitations in Illinois for cerebral palsy medical malpractice cases is usually two years after the birth injury.
-Up to four years are permitted if the damage isn’t discovered within two years.
+The statute of limitations for birth injury lawsuits is usually two years in Illinois.
+The clock starts ticking right when the birth injury happens.
+But if parents don’t know about the child’s injury until later on, the statute of limitations changes to four years.
 When it comes to children, there are exceptions to medical malpractice statute rules.
 If a patient is under the age of 18 at the time of medical malpractice, they have until 8 years after the date of the negligent act.
 They must bring the suit before they turn 22.

 Most cerebral palsy cases are detected before a child turns 2.
 The sooner you determine the cause of your child’s cerebral palsy, the better.
-Pursue a case as soon as possible.
-You will have a higher chance of getting important medical documents and records necessary to build your case.
+That’s why it’s important to file a birth injury case with a skilled attorney as soon as possible.
+You will have a higher chance of getting the important medical records necessary to build your case.

 What Can I Recover in a Cerebral Palsy Lawsuit?

 Families can receive financial compensation for medical bills as well as the child’s cerebral palsy treatment.
 They can also pursue compensation for:

 - Medication for seizure management, muscle pains, and contractions